• Skip to primary navigation

 Transportation from Guanacaste Airport

 Public bus: The Liberia public city bus between the airport and Liberia runs every hour on the hour from 5 AM to 9 PM.
 From the bus station in Liberia, you can take a bus to the border, San Jose, Playas del Coco and other destinations.
+There are a couple of public buses that pass right by the airport (Tamarindo/Nosara) but not many of them.
+You most likely will need to walk out to the main road Route 21 where the bus stop is to flag down your bus (~30 minute walk).
 Read more about taking the bus in Costa Rica here.

 Shared shuttles: You can also take shared shuttles but they can’t meet you directly at the airport.
 They will request you to go to the Hilton Garden Inn Hotel down the street for pick up.
+Shared shuttles have limited schedules and cannot wait for you if you are late so make sure you have plenty of time between landing and your shuttle pick up time.
 You can read more about taking shuttles in Costa Rica here.

-Taxis: There will always be airport taxis waiting outside the arrival gate.
+Taxis: There will always be orange airport taxis waiting outside the arrival gate at the official airport taxi stand.
 Remember that taxis are going to be more expensive than shuttles and they can charge even higher rates for holidays.
-There is an official taxi stand outside the airport.
 Read about taking taxis in Costa Rica here.

 Ride share: Unfortunately Didi and Uber are not common at Guanacaste Airport and police are constantly looking to catch Uber drivers.
 Do not count on using ride shares at this airport.